StewartWILDlab/rofcamtrap/README.md

 ## Classifier training workflow

-On beluga, we use the apptainer iamge instead.
+On beluga, we use the apptainer image instead.

 ``` bash
 . /workspace/conda/etc/profile.d/conda.sh